 For questions email email@example.com.

 Learn exciting ways to engage your students through one of our Perot Museum of Nature and Science workshops.
 Preregistration is required for workshops.

 For questions email firstname.lastname@example.org.

 Spark 101 is an innovative, free resource available to North Texas educators to help you ignite student interest in STEM subjects.
-The Perot Museum partners with Spark 101 as their primary regional strategic partner to launch the program in the region, as well as support outreach and training to local educator and industry content contributors.
+As the regional affiliate, the Perot Museum is helping to launch the program in the region, as well as support outreach and training of local educators.
 Using curriculum-connected industry videos and teacher resources available through the program, Spark 101 can help you bridge the gap between classroom learning and real-world applications to inspire your students to thrive in college and future careers.

-For more information about Spark 101, email email@example.com.
+For more information about Spark 101 professional development, email email@example.com.